ric2b/Vivaldi-browser/chromium/chrome/android/javatests/src/org/chromium/chrome/browser/vr/README.md

 ### Subdirectories

 * `mock/` - Contains all the classes for mock implementations of XR classes.
-* `nfc_apk/` - Contains the code for the standalone APK for NFC simulation.
-Used by Telemetry tests, not instrumentation tests, but kept here since it uses code from `util/`.
 * `rules/` - Contains all the XR-specific JUnit4 rules for handling functionality such as running tests multiple times in different activities and handling the fake VR pose tracker service.